cosy-cat/docs/docs/UE/1_intro.md

 - get forward vector
 - spawn from (BP, ...)
 - select multiple and right clic to make a  function of a bloc

+**BluePrint Level**

+- select object (cube, etc..) from the main scene
+- clic open Level Blue Print
+- right clic "create a reference to the _object_"

+> make a reusable blueprint such a bullet, but/and instantiate it from the level blueprint

 **BSP (Binary Space Partitioning)**: